sradc/sradc.github.io/_posts/2023-05-29-bert-from-scratch.md

     />
 </p>

-Notably, although both BERT-base and this model were trained for the same amount of time, BERT-base saw ~30x more tokens of text, (BERT-base saw ~40 epochs of its training data, while this model saw just a single epoch of its training data).
+Although both BERT-base and this model were trained for the same amount of time, BERT-base saw ~30x more tokens of text, (BERT-base saw ~40 epochs of its training data, while this model saw just a single epoch of its training data).

 The [GLUE](https://gluebenchmark.com/) **dev-set** score is shown in the plot above, to give an idea of how well the model performs at natural language tasks.
 Fine-tuning on GLUE took ~12 hours in total (on top of the 4 days / ~100 hours of pretraining).